-A few days ago, we stumbled on a disturbing question asked by a parent on Twitter.
+We once stumbled on a disturbing question asked by a parent on Twitter.
 He wanted to know if Golden Morn was okay for a 7-month baby.
 It was quite shocking.

-What is Infant Cereal?
+What is infant cereal?

 Infant cereal is usually a formula made from grains and other supplements processed for infant consumption.
 It is specially manufactured to meet the nutritional requirements of infants before the introduction of appropriate feeding or before they begin to eat food meant for older children.

-Infant cereal is usually described by manufacturers as easy to digest on their packs.
+Infant cereal is usually described by manufacturers as easy to digest on their packaging.
 They are specially designed to be suitable for babies when breast milk alone can no longer meet their nutritional demands.

-Also, food manufacturers now indicate on each pack whether the cereal is for infants or older children.
+Similarly, other food manufacturers now indicate whether the cereal is for infants or older children.
 And it’s not just cereal, this is done for milk as well.
-For example, Complan, indicates on every pack that it is not to be fed to children below 3 years of age.
+For example, Complan indicates on every pack that it is not to be fed to children below 3 years of age.

 In conclusion, there’s a need to be more observant when it comes to feeding our children.
 We must be more label aware and always ascertain that a packaged cereal or formula is suitable for infants before feeding it to them.
 Always read the nutritional information, not just for babies but even for you as well.